anubhutipandey1/product-case-studies/voice-bot-call-continuation.md

 ### Core concept
 When a returning caller is detected, instead of the standard welcome flow, the bot offers them a choice: *resume where you left off* or *start a new conversation.* The user stays in control — nothing is assumed.
+While configuring this, a lookback value is added defining how far back the system should search for a previous conversation.
+If the user's last call falls outside this window, the system treats them as a new caller and plays the standard welcome message.
+Lookback value: 15mins, 20mins, 30mins

 ### What I chose not to do
 An earlier consideration was to *automatically* resume the previous conversation without asking.
 I rejected this because: